accessibilitywars/zaw2/content/builds/hybrid-paragon.md

 This is a build which uses mostly Grieving gear and hybrid traits to maximise the sword's physical prowress and bleeding capabilities.

-This build has a lot of auto attacks, includes throwing blades
+This build has a lot of auto attacks.

 ## Gearing
 ---